Data Privacy Statement

 - Analytical information - aggregated information related to web visitor activity, social media activity, and email marketing actions

 We consider our relationship with alumni, donors, and friends of the college to be lifelong.
 This means that we will maintain a record for you until such time as you tell us that you no longer wish us to keep in touch.
 You may also make changes to communication preferences by contacting the Office of Alumni and Family Engagement at firstname.lastname@example.org or 704-894-2411.

 How We Use Your Personal Information

 We use your personal information for a number of legitimate purposes, all in support of Davidson College and its mission.
-Specifically, we use your personal email to:
+Specifically, we use your personal contact information (including addresses, emails, phone numbers, and social media contact information) to: